The Compact Nanoimprint Tool

 Replication in a box

-The CNI tool allows for replication of micro- and nanostructures from masters to substrates, both thermal replication and UV replication
+Allows for replication of micro- and nanostructures from masters to substrates, both thermal replication and UV replication.

 Robust and simple to operate.
 It facilitates non-standard processes and new experiments as well as mature and advanced development